 The Income Tax department has facilitated taxpayers to verify and confirm the status of their challan.
 In addition to it, the facility enables them to verify whether the payment has reached the Department.
 Taxpayers can avail this facility by logging into the NSDL website.
-The status of challan can be verified in any of the following manner:
+The status of challan can be verified in any of the following manners:

 CIN Based View

 The taxpayer, in this respect, can track the status of their challans by providing details such as CIN (Challan Identification Number), BSR code of Bank’s branch, challan tender date and challan serial number.
-Moreover, if the taxpayer specifies the amount of tax paid, he/she will get a confirmation on the correctness of the amount.
+Moreover, if the taxpayer specifies the amount of tax paid, the taxpayer will get a confirmation on the correctness of the amount.

 TAN Based View

-The taxpayer, on providing details of TAN and the Challan Tender Date range within a particular financial year, can view the details of CIN, major head code with description, minor head code and nature of payment.
+The taxpayer, on providing details of TAN and the Challan Tender Date range within a particular financial year, can view the details of CIN, major head code with description, minor head code and nature of the payment.
 Moreover, if the taxpayer specifies the amount against a particular CIN, the system will validate it with the amount uploaded by the bank.

 Correction of Details